xivdev/opcodediff/README.md

    ```

 1. Ensure you have [radare](https://github.com/radareorg/radare2) somewhere on
-    your path
+    your PATH

-1. For `traces-diff.py`, an NVIDIA GPU and CUDA support are highly recommended,
+1. For `generate_similarity_matrix.py`, an NVIDIA GPU and CUDA support are highly recommended,
    but not required.
 It might just take twice as long to train.

 ## Usage